Skip to Content

 Of course, I did not do a traditional shape, so don’t use mine to define kringle!

-Often kringles are filled with almond filling, but well I marched to a different drummer.
+Often kringles are filled with almond filling, but well, I marched to a different drummer.

-Mine is filled with a pumpkin cream cheese filling and it is good.
+My pumpkin puff pastry kringle is filled with a pumpkin cream cheese filling and it is good.
 Manservant came home from Sweden and devoured it.

 Kringle is not overly sweet, well at least mine isn’t.
 It is crispy when taken from the oven, but I store it in a giant zip lock, where it does lose a bit of the crisp.